 Introduction to Maternity and Pediatric Nursing, 8th Edition

-Get a solid foundation in maternity and pediatric nursing!
-Written in a clear, concise, friendly style, Introduction to Maternity and Pediatric Nursing, 8th Edition is the complete guide to caring for maternity and pediatric patients.
-This best-selling text is organized by developmental stages, discussions of pediatric disorders by body system from simple-to-complex and health-to-illness, and includes a focus on family health.
-This edition also contains newly updated NCLEX® style review questions, new case studies, new content on zika virus, QSEN and safety, and expanded phases of pregnancy.
+Give your students a solid foundation in maternity and pediatric nursing!
+Written in a clear, concise, friendly style, Introduction to Maternity and Pediatric Nursing, 8th Edition is the ideal fundamentals teaching and learning text.
+This best-selling guide is organized by developmental stages, discussions of pediatric disorders by body system from simple-to-complex and health-to-illness, and includes a focus on family health.
+This edition also contains newly updated NCLEX® style review questions, new unfolding case studies, new content on zika virus, QSEN and safety, and expanded phases of pregnancy.

 - Evidence-based maternal-child content prepares you for the LVN/LPN to achieve higher levels of learning, a goal expressed by the IOM Committee on the Future of Nursing.